The strange afterlife of New Atheism

 As a movement, New Atheism has fractured and lost its original spirit.
 Its afterlife on the right sees it allied with pseudo-mystical Jungianism, veneration of the nationalist mythos, outright neopaganism and strategic alliances with religious conservatives.
 Another portion has moved leftwards, embodied by the “I Fucking Love Science” woke nerd of today.
 Where once nerd culture was marginal, it is now the dominant commercial force, and it is forcefully allied not with rationalism, but progressivism.

 New Atheism is dead, but the materialism that underwrote it lives on more powerfully and subtly than ever.
-The curious sort of pugnacious integrity has gone, replaced with a far more pragmatic and amorphous spirit appropriate to the age of liquid modernity.
-The New Atheists were perversely very concerned with questions of metaphysics and epistemology, whereas a newer generation of materialists of both left and right are concerned only with power, not capital “T” Truth.
+Its curious brand of pugnacious integrity has departed, and been replaced with a far more pragmatic and amorphous spirit, one appropriate to the age of liquid modernity.
+Whilst New Atheists were perversely very concerned with questions of metaphysics and epistemology, a newer generation of materialists of both left and right are generally concerned only with power, not capital “T” Truth.
 In many respects the neoconservative and New Atheist moment of the 2000s was, however perversely, the last gasp of idealistic, traditionally religious politics that prioritised truth over power, and imagined that society was united by a shared rationality and sense of the common good.
 But they also served to destroy the civilisation of which they were the final embodiment — and have left only sophistry and cynicism as their legacy.